imrafaelmerino/java-fun/docs/README.md

 ```

-As a result, json-values considers them equal, including their hashcodes:
+As a result, json-values considers them equal, including their hashcode:

 ````code